matthiasbalke/addon-collabora-code/collabora-code/DOCS.md

 #### Option `generate_ssl_certificate`

-This option allows you to generate self-signed certificates.
-This options is recommended for testing purposes only.
+This option allows you to generate self-signed certificates on add-on startup.
+**This options is recommended for testing purposes only.**

 #### Option `server_name`